Trump attends New York civil fraud trial as accounting expert testifies for defense – KION546

 Trump attends New York civil fraud trial as accounting expert testifies for defense

-(CNN) — Former President Donald Trump was in court for his New York civil fraud trial on Thursday where an accounting expert is expected to bolster the defense argument that company valuations are a highly subjective process.
+(CNN) — Former President Donald Trump was in court for his New York civil fraud trial on Thursday where an accounting expert sought to bolster the defense argument that company valuations are a highly subjective process.

 Trump cast the trial as “corrupt” in brief comments to reporters before entering the courtroom, criticizing the judge presiding over the trial, Arthur Engoron, and New York attorney general Letitia James, who brought the case against him.